venkatram64/spring-work-micro-services/README.md

-Note: api gateway is added in this
+Note: config server is added in this

 order of starting services:
+1. post-config-server
-1. service-registry-in-eureka
+2. service-registry-in-eureka
-2. post-service
+3. post-service
-3. content-service
+4. content-service
-4. post-api-gateway-service
+5. post-api-gateway-service
-5. to see the logs start the docker-compose.yml this is for to see the logs
+6. to see the logs start the docker-compose.yml this is for to see the logs

 to see the services in eureka goto --> http://localhost:8761/